SuperSayf/space-crusader/README.md

 Memorability: Determine if the game possesses unique qualities that make it memorable and distinguish it from others.

 - There is story line to our game
-- We have sound of a space commander giving you the intructions to the levels.
+- We have sound of a space commander giving you the instructions to the levels.
-- We have implmented a Solar System, Death Star and other Space Themes.
+- We have implemented a Solar System, Death Star and other Space Themes.

 Controller Compatibility: Consider whether controller compatibility has been integrated.